deepdive

 Structured Outputs

-The LLM::Schema system lets you define JSON schemas for
+The LLM::Schema system lets you define JSON schemas for structured outputs.

-structured outputs.
-Schemas can be defined as classes with
+Schemas can be defined as classes with property declarations or built

-fluent interface.
-When you pass a schema to a context, llm.rb adapts it
+programmatically using a fluent interface.
+When you pass a schema to a

-into the provider's structured-output format when that provider
+context, llm.rb adapts it into the provider's structured-output format when

-supports one.
+that provider supports one.

 The useful part is that the schema stays in Ruby.
 You describe the shape once, attach it to the context, and let llm.rb adapt it to the provider API instead of hand-writing JSON Schema payloads for each request: